patrickboland4/be_th/README.md

 - use a linter

 _Considerations_
-- I endeavored to make the code readable, keeping lines below 80 characters.
-However, certain statements are beyond 80 characters to maintain readability.
 - One important piece to consider are the effects of concurrent users.
 - how a user may misuse the API (especially around missing or invalid input)
 - better input and error handling
 - emitting more helpful responses to client
 - input handling
 - consider how I may handle multiple timezones
+- I endeavored to make the code readable, keeping lines below 80 characters.
+However, certain statements are beyond 80 characters to maintain readability.
+- While the application structure can be improved, breaking out the `app` and `tests` is a good start towards allowing this application to scale.
 ___

 ## Improving the exercise